intro2r/intro2r/unit2/labs.md

  a.
 Edit the birdflu spreadsheet from a wide format to a long format.

  b.
-Read in the edited birdflu data
+Read in the edited birdflu data.

  c.
 How many deaths were there in year?